 So, when planning your two-week Italy itinerary, you should plan one full day for Pisa and Lucca.

 Lucca and Pisa can be done in one day from Florence.
 Pisa is well known for its Leaning Tower, but there is actually more to see.
 Lucca is a little gem, and while not really off-the-beaten-path, it is probably one of the least busy and least crowded places on this itinerary.

 How to get to Pisa from Florence

-By train, it is easy to get to Pisa from Florence (in Italian Florence is Firenze) – it takes about one hour and the cheapest tickets are less than 9€ one way.
+It is easy to get to Pisa from Florence (in Italian Florence is Firenze).
+It takes about one hour by train, and the cheapest tickets are less than 9€ one way.